The following professionals lent their expertise to this article:

 • Urinalysis Testing

-It’s natural to have questions before enrolling in a Kansas medical assistant program.
 Starting a new course with an eye toward a career change is a big step, and most students want all the facts before they commit.
-With that in mind, here are a few commonly asked questions and answers for you to review:
+With that in mind, we answer a few commonly asked questions below.

 How long does it take to become a medical assistant in Kansas?